thecryptofruit/swarm/doc/incentives.md

 is filled to capacity, it can still accept new chunks, using the rest of Swarm as a backup storage of less profitable chunks.

+Note, furthermore, that if a chunk does not reach the nearest Swarm nodes before being requested, the chances of it being reported as lost increase, which poses a burden on all Swarm nodes that have ever issued receipts for it.
+They can avoid this by timely forwarding.
+It can be further encouraged by offering discounts for Swarm participants that themselves committed to storing that chunk.

 # References

 1. https://github.com/ethereum/go-ethereum/wiki/Swarm-Contract